linvinus/linvinus_serial_protocol/README.md

 minimal packet size is 6 bytes including 2bytes for user payload data (see fast message section)

-Protocol is bidirectionall, host or controller may send any message in any time,
+Protocol is bidirectionall, host or controller may send any message at any time,

 protocol message contain header + body, max body size is limited to 246 bytes.